E. Howard & Co., Boston, MA. Model No. 6. Wall regulator. Figure 8. "Watchman's Bank and Public Office Clock."

 The iron dial on this model measures 14 inches in diameter.
-This dial is original to this clock.
+The iron is original but the graphics have been repainted or fully restored.
+This professional restoration was done at least 30 plus years ago and as a result, is now showing some signs of age.
 The hours are indicated with Roman style figures.
 The subsidiary seconds dial is divided into ten second increments which are labeled in an Arabic format.
-The Company name is signed below the center arbor in a block letter.
+The Company name is signed below the center arbor in an Old English form of block lettering.
 It reads, "E. Howard & Co., / Boston."

 The time is indicated in the traditional format.
 The hands are designed with open diamonds out on their ends.
 These are original to this clock.

 The weight driven movement is constructed in brass and of very good quality.
 The Maker’s name can be found die-stamped into the front plate.
-The heavy plates are rectangular in shape.
+The plates a quite heavy and are finely finished.
 This movement is designed to beats seconds on a Graham dead beat escapement.
 It is fitted with maintaining or retaining power.
 This is a device that maintains power on the great wheel while in the process of winding this clock.
 This has two positive effects.
 First, it prevents the loss of impulse to the time train while winding.
 Secondly, it protects the teeth on the escape wheel due to the large size and weight of the 8 inch bob at the bottom of the pendulum.
 A Geneva stop work will prevent you from over winding this clock.
 The pendulum is carefully suspended by a double suspension spring which is supported at the top of the movement.
 The rod is made from straight grain cherry that was appropriately seasoned and retains its' original gilding.
 The bob measures 8 inches in diameter.
 It is zinc and covered with a brass jacket for compensation.
 The face of the bob is decorated with a number of engraved concentric rings.
-Every other ring is decorated with a damascene design that is in excellent condition.
-This treatment remains in a vibrant state.
+The damascene decoration is in excellent original condition.
 The original cast iron weight is impressed with the number 6.
 This clock is designed to run for 8 days on a full wind.

-This example is fitted with a reconstructed wooden weight board.
+This example is fitted with a reconstructed wooden red painted weight board.
 This board not only provides a guide for the weight or protection for the pendulum but is also used as a field of color for the pendulum to swing in front of.
-This board is painted red.

 About Edward Howard of Boston, Massachusetts.